E-Sh4rk/MLsem/README.md

 # MLsem

-Our test corpus is in the file `test.ml`.
+Our test corpus are in the directory `tests`.
 It uses the extension `.ml` because the syntax is close to OCaml's syntax, but it is not valid OCaml code.